What Is An Auditory Processing Disorder (APD)?

 - Pragmatics (social language skills)

-- Oral motor development
+- Oral Language development (comprehension and expression)

-Meet our Auditory Processing Specialists
+Meet our Auditory Processing Specialist